 Cummins (CMI)

-CMI is a position that’s way to small in my Portfolio, well under the minimum 1% weighting I desire.
+CMI is a position that’s way too small in my Portfolio, well under the minimum 1% weighting I desire.
 It’s a good, consistent performer that I want to have a larger weighting for me.

 Thus, I decided to add some shares, especially since it was trading at a lower price than I bought at just a month ago, when it was $237/share.